 LOOKING FOR HELP?
 ASSISTANCE IS AVAILABLE

-A part of Edgewood Seattle since the summer of 2012, Courtney Strong specializes in the treatment of trauma and addiction, as well as other related mental health disorders.
-Courtney is passionate about the opportunity Edgewood offers individuals in the Seattle area, regularly revamping services to provide the highest sophistication in treatment of substance use
+A part of Edgewood Health Network Seattle since its opening, Courtney specializes in the treatment of trauma and addiction, as well as other related mental health disorders.
+Courtney is passionate about the opportunity that the Edgewood Health Network offers individuals in the Seattle area, regularly revamping services to provide the highest sophistication in the treatment of Substance Use Disorders.

 Nicole Sartore-Babuin completed her Bachelor of Social Work at the University of Victoria and worked as both inpatient and family counselor at the Edgewood Treatment Center in Nanaimo, BC Canada.
 In 2004 Nicole relocated to the Seattle, where she pioneered Edgewood’s children’s program Bounce Back.
 She specializes in working with family members who have been affected by the devastation of addiction and truly believes that everyone deserves a chance to recover.

 Carmen has worked in the chemical dependency field for several years, in both inpatient and outpatient settings.
 She believes addiction is best treated holistically, by addressing the physical, mental and spiritual aspects, and is continually expanding her education on chemical addiction and other behavioral addictions.